arijalkemy/java-w26/3. Sprint I/be_java_hisp_w26_g09_trujillo/README.md

 | date_asc | Sorting by publication date in Ascending order |
 | date_desc | Sorting by publication date in Descending order |

+- `US-009 GET /products/promo-post`: Get all the products that are on promotion

+- `US-010 GET /products/promo-post/count?user_id=userID`: Obtain all the products that are on promotion from a certain seller

+- `US-Bonus1 GET /products/promo-post/list?user_id=userID`: Obtain all the products that are on promotion from a certain seller

+- `US-Bonus2 GET /products/list`: Obtain all products

+- `US-Bonus3 GET /products/search?name=monitor`: Obtain all products that contain a certain word in their name
 ## Postman Collection 📦

 A Postman collection with request examples to test the MELI Social API services is included.
 The collection provides examples of all available operations.